vmiklos/plees-tracker/guide/src/usage.md

 ## Main activity

-Plees tracker is essentially a stopwatch application.
+plees-tracker is essentially a stopwatch application.
 It intentionally requires you to manually track your sleep with explicitly starting and ending a tracked sleep.
 This has the benefit that it's
 simple: causing no battery drain, nor any privacy problems.